UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="False" >

-We need to make sure that the steps we would use outside a pipeline is reflected within it.
+We need to make sure that the steps we would use outside a pipeline are reflected within it.

 </opt>